ZachB-AUT/ZachLiamBarrett/README.md

-Current engineering student at Auckland University of technology.
+Current engineering student at Auckland University of Technology.
 If for whatever reason you want to contact me, send me an email or something.